BioinfoWS2021/Bioinfo-Workshop-2021/README.md

 2. seqkit v0.14.0
 3. MOTHUR v.1.40.4

-The programs should already installed on ADA, but if *seqkit* is not available to you, you can install it with:
+The programs should already installed on ADA.
+You can activate *seqkit* by:

 ```
+source .bashrc.conda3 seqkit
-conda install -c bioconda seqkit
+conda activate seqkit
 ```
 <p>&nbsp;</p>